fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## What Are The Challenges Of Onboarding Developers In Complex Projects?

+Usually their productivity is the main factor.
+Complex projects often require the developers to have a lot of upfront knowledge before they can confidently work.
+That naturally brings the second main issue.
+When developers have a hard time following the architecture of the system, they make mistakes.
+These can range from minor bugs to the wrong design decisions for the system.

+I have found that to combat these issues your best bet will be to foster a culture on engagement in the team.
+Hire people with strong communication skills and encourage them to interact with the stakeholders so they learn what they are building and for who.
+Too often I see projects become a big mess because the developers have a hard time understanding the needs of the people using the system and as you can imagine, the more complex the system the easier it is to make poor choices when coding.

 ## What Are The Benefits Of Creating A Developer-friendly Onboarding Process?

 ## What Are The Risks Of Not Prioritizing Developer Onboarding?